Assimilation is a Destroyer of the Miracles.

 There were 4 million Jews, almost 9% of the population, in the Roman Empire two thousand years ago.
 After the WW2, there were 12 million Jews worldwide.
 Sixty years later, the Jewish population has increased by only less than 2 million.
 Most nations during this period have doubled or even quadrupled their numbers.
 Assimilation is not violent like the Inquisition, pogroms or the Holocaust, but it is deadlier and the damage it brings is irreversible.

 One of the miracles of the world is that one nation with its number less than 0.2% of the world population has made a contribution to humanity disproportional to its number.
 In spite of our achievements we are still fearful to say loudly and openly “I am proud to be a Jew!”
-Why are Italians, Greek, Chinese, Russians and other nations unapologetically proud of their national heritage and sense of belonging.
+Why are Italians, Greek, Chinese, Russians and other nations unapologetically proud of their national heritage and sense of belonging?
 But not Jews!

 The Jewish concept of the “Chosen people” is about responsible leadership.
 It is not about being better than others or putting others down, like many other people do.
 Jews also have an obligation to self and must have a sense of healthy self-appreciation and respect, especially when it is well deserved and long overdue!

 The biggest miracle is that after 3,300 years, the Jewish people still exist.
-Many great nations has come and gone.
+Many great nations have come and gone.
 But if, in this ‘friendly’ and politicly correct environment, we do not teach our children and grandchildren Jewishness, not solely religion; if we remain silent while they are marrying out; if we allow people like Prese, Olmert, Barak and other self-hating Jews squash out national spirit from inside – There will be no more Miracles!